 Galleria Vittorio Emanuele website: http://www.ingalleria.com/en.

-It’s possible to visit La Scala and its museum, but if shows or rehearsals are taking place you can’t visit the theater hall.
+If you are still unsure of what to see in Milan, you can visit La Scala and its museum, but if shows or rehearsals are taking place you can’t visit the theatre hall.

 How to get there: Metro red line, Duomo station.